Skip To Main Content

 CogAT Assessment Window

-Kindergarten/ 1st Grade Gifted Identification Referral Testing
+Gifted Identification Referral Testing

-• If your child is in K or 1st grade and you believe he/she needs evaluation for Gifted Identification and Services, you may refer your child for testing by initiating the Gifted Identification Process.
+• If your child is in grades 3 and 4, and you believe they need evaluation for Gifted Identification and Services, you may refer your child for testing by initiating the Gifted Identification Process.

 • NOTE: Requesting this assessment automatically initiates the process to evaluate for Gifted Identification.